-Nestled in the heart of downtown Huntsville, Utah, The Old Fire Station is a beautiful, enclosed venue for gatherings such as weddings, wedding receptions, business meetings, family and school reunions, and other functions.
+Nestled in the heart of Huntsville, Utah, The Old Fire Station is a beautiful, enclosed venue for gatherings such as weddings, wedding receptions, business meetings, family and school reunions, and other functions.
 The 1,000 square foot barn-red station boasts 25 foot tall vaulted ceilings, with beautiful trusses, light fixtures, and handcrafted woodwork with reclaimed materials and sustainable beetle-kill ponderosa pine.

 The Old Fire Station in Huntsville was originally constructed on the north shores of Pineview Reservoir where it was used by the U.S. Bureau of Reclamation as a double garage.
 In 1959, Huntsville Town purchased, remodeled, and moved the station to the center of town (current location).